-Understanding This Behaviour
+Understanding and Recognising This Behaviour

-Treating This Behaviour
+Treating this Behaviour

 To make an effective diagnosis we need to carefully identify the stimuli that the dogs are fearful of, and then order them from least-fear inducing to most-fear inducing.
 Then in a systematic fashion we expose dogs to these fear-inducing stimuli whilst switching them into a learning state.
 The main tool we use for this training is clicker training.